7 Tips for Chasing Perfect Fall Colours in Ontario

 Frontenac Provincial Park sits in the middle of the region and makes a unique threshold wilderness (kind of wild) where five different forest types converge resulting in a very rare biodiversity.

-It's also a backpacker's and canoeist's paradise offering 22 lakes, immense network of canoe routes, and over 160 km / 100 miles of hiking trails.
+It's also a backpacker's and canoeist's paradise offering 22 lakes, an immense network of canoe routes, and over 160 km / 100 miles of hiking trails.

 My other posts about fall colours in Ontario: